olivercalazans/nmapy/README.md

 <br>

 ## How to install:
 It does not need to be installed.
-To use it, just run the code.
-However, there are two dependencies that need to be installed:
+To use it, just run the code. **However**, there are two dependencies that need to be installed:
   - **Python Installation**: Ensure that you have Python 3.11 or higher installed on your machine.
 You can download it from [python.org](https://www.python.org/downloads/).
   - **Scapy Installation**: The only external dependency is the Scapy library, which can be installed via pip:
     ```bash